didiervega/RandomMatrix/README.md

 It creates a figure that shows the multifractal dimensions $D_q$ vs $q$ for our model.
 (It will take a while)

 # References
 You can use this code as it is for academic purpose.
-If you find it useful for your research, we appreciate your reference to our work Multifractality in random networks with power-law decaying bond strengths:
+If you found it useful for your research, we appreciate your reference to our work Multifractality in random networks with power-law decaying bond strengths:

 [1] Didier A. Vega-Oliveros, J. A. Méndez-Bermúdez, and Francisco A. Rodrigues.
 Phys.
 Rev. E 99, 042303. https://doi.org/10.1103/PhysRevE.99.042303